wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-test-debug-deployment-options/includes/3-understand-test-debug-office-add-ins.md

 - 32-bit Office version: C:\Windows\System32\F12\IEChooser.exe
 - 64-bit Office version: C:\Windows\SysWOW64\F12\IEChooser.exe

 An available option to debug task pane add-ins in Office 2016 or later is to attach a debugger.
-Where the **Attach Debugger** is available through the Personality menu (see the next image), the supported tool is Visual Studio 2015 Update 3 or later but only enables JavaScript debugging.
+Where the **Attach Debugger** is available through the Personality menu, as shown in the following image, the supported tool is Visual Studio 2015 Update 3 or later.
+This tool only enables JavaScript debugging.

 ![Personality menu displaying **Attach Debugger** item in Excel on Windows](../media/attach-debugger.png)